 Zotero styles are written in an XML language called CSL (Citation Style Language) which is also used by other citation managers like Mendeley or Papers.
 To modify a style, there are 2 available tools:

-You will maybe prefer the online editor if you are not very comfortable with tags, but the previsualization works with a limited number of item types.
+You will maybe prefer the online editor if you are not very comfortable with coding, but the previsualization works with a limited number of item types.

 You can request a style if you do not want to write it yourself.
 You should only request an existing style, the style of a journal for instance, and provide a link to online documentation.